cobusc/postgresql_tutorials/category_trees/README.md

 (3 rows)
 ```

 Note that I now return the `depth` in the result as well.
 The specified category (`4` in this case) is at level `0`.
-What is also interesting is that the results are return in _breadth-first traversal order_.
+What is also interesting is that the results are returned in _breadth-first traversal order_.

 Further down this post I will show how the results of these queries (which are lists) can be used to construct tree structures in your Python code.